Undergraduate Scholarships for Women

 AAUW State College presents educational scholarships to deserving women each year.
 The purpose of these scholarships is to support women who, at some point, have interrupted their undergraduate studies for at least two years and who wish to resume or continue their studies at this time.

-Scholarships
+2025–2026 Scholarships

-AAUW State College announces its undergraduate scholarships for female adult learners for the 2024-2025 academic year.
-AAUW State College will award THREE scholarships and select the recipient for a FOURTH scholarship.
-Scholarship amounts will range from $3,000 to $7,000 depending on the financial need and circumstances of the recipient.
+AAUW State College will award three scholarships and select the recipient for a fourth.
+Scholarship amounts range from $3,000 to $7,000 depending on the financial need and circumstances of the recipient.
+All scholarship funds are deposited into the student’s account at her institution.

 Eligibility